'Parting is such sweet sorrow': EU and UK clinch narrow Brexit accord

 British businesses, among the world’s worst hit by the coronavirus, were downbeat.

-“After four long years of uncertainty and upheaval, and just days before the end of transition, businesses will be able to muster little more than a muted and weary cheer,” Adam Marshall, Director General of the British Chambers of Commerce, said.
+“After four long years of uncertainty and upheaval, and just days before the end of transition, businesses will be able to muster little more than a muted and weary cheer,” said Adam Marshall, director general of the British Chambers of Commerce.

 The UK, which imports about $107 billion more a year from the EU than it exports there, had bickered until the end over fish - a totemic issue, but worth less than 0.1% of GDP.